shoaibi/minimal-secure-blog-engine/README.md

 # README #

 ## What is this? ##
-Implementation of Good Game Studios' Backend Task 01.
+A minimalistic blog system focusing on security.
+Check Features below for details on what can be done.

 ## How was it done? ##
-For the PHP/MySQL part I brewed a custom MVC character by character myself.
+* For the PHP/MySQL part I brewed a custom MVC character by character myself.
 It is very minimal and light.
-For the UI/JS: I opted to use JQuery as the purpose of the task was to test backend skills and I didn't want to indulge in cross browser JS issues.
+* For the UI/JS: I opted to use JQuery as the purpose of the task was to test backend skills and I didn't want to indulge in cross browser JS issues.
-For the UI/CSS: I compiled a very minimal style.css
+* For the UI/CSS: I compiled a very minimal style.css

 ## Dependencies ##
 * Webserver, PHP(5.5+), MySQL, PDO, JQuery v1.4+(bundled)